 Participants will learn adult education principles that facilitate the design and delivery of 2D instructional learning modules for use in a coaching or mediation format.
 Given a learning need, participants will practice creating and presenting a unique instructional module using flip charts and markers.

-Logical Fallacies (half-day course)
+Logical Fallacies (one-day course)

 Participants will learn to identify thinking fallacies commonly encountered in reconciliation ministry.
 Using case studies, role plays, and discussions, this adult educational event will provide a stimulating and enlightening opportunity to practice critical thinking skills designed to promote transformative change in others.